-Despite its long history, gout remains a major public health concern, with an increasing number of people suffering from what can be an extremely painful condition.
+The condition was first identified as early as 2,640 BC by the ancient Egyptians; But, despite its long history, gout remains a major public health concern, with an increasing number of people suffering from what can be an extremely painful condition.

-Fortunately, gout is treatable and there are preventative measures that can be taken to reduce the risk of developing the painful condition.2
+This complex form of arthritis is characterized by the onset of sudden and severe pains.
+Fortunately, gout is treatable and there are preventative measures that can be taken to reduce the risk of developing the painful condition.

 Contents of this article:

 Here are some key points about gout.
 More detail and supporting information is in the main article.

 - Gout is a form of arthritis caused by excess uric acid in the bloodstream.

 - The symptoms of gout are due to the formation of uric acid crystals in the joints and the body's response to them.